Spooghetti420/advent-of-code-2022/README.md

 for part 1, and then the intersection of the three elves' inventories for each group of 3 for part 2.

 The "priority" system number to every letter in the alphabet, but this part was nicely easy. a=1, b=2, ...
 A=27, ...
 Z=52.

+### Day 4
+My dear enemies, this is a declaration of war!
+I've uncorked the heinous & wicked sauce, the dreaded and maligned, the iniquitous, object-oriented programming!
+May God curse my wretched soul, for I have objectified the sublime elves in solving today's problem.
+In addition, I also declare to all rivals: my routine has adjusted to the toils of code, and I am adopting the Amish grind of early rising to get to the W first.
+Mind: I've set a precedent of waking up no later than 5:30 in order to read in peace, so this is no idle threat!!

+I hope you can forgive my slightly violent tendencies today... anyway, as to the solution.
+The question was to find how many elves' clean-up work overlapped with each other.
+Basically, their work was divided into regions (1, 2, 3), etc., and was represented as a string like `2-4,6-8`, representing a pairing of elves: here, the first would clean up regions 2, 3, and 4, and the second—6, 7, and 8.
+Part (i) was to find the number of pairs that were totally overlapping with one another, i.e. one was contained within the other (or they were the same).
+Part (ii), then, was to get the number of overlaps at all.
+These both just needed us to think about what the overlap meant in each case, and so I translated both cases into just 2 if-statements.
+I hope you can understand the comments that I wrote for each one...!
+Sorry if they're rather poorly explained, though...